yeti-switch/doc/en/web-interface/equipment/gateways.rst

     Transparent relay of SIP UPDATE between call legs.

 Transit headers from origination
-    Filter of headers in SIP requests which applies to origited calls.
+    Filter of headers in SIP requests which applies to originated calls.
 Look at :ref:`headers filtering <headers_fitering>`.

 Transit headers from termination
     Filter of headers in SIP requests which applies to terminated calls.
 Look at :ref:`headers filtering <headers_fitering>`.